wangqinglhc/Deep_learning_topics/Adam_optimizer.md

 # Adam optimization algorithm for deep learning
 [Adam: A Method for Stochastic Optimization](https://arxiv.org/abs/1412.6980)

-Adam combines the advantages of two other extentions of stochastic gradient descent, which are `Adaptive Gradient Descent` (AdaGrad) and `Root Mean Square Propogation` (RMSProp).
+Adam combines the advantages of two other extentions of stochastic gradient descent, which are `Adaptive Gradient Descent` (AdaGrad) and `Root Mean Square Propogation` (RMSProp) and therefore could handle sparse gradients on noisy problems well.
 It computes individual adaptive learning rates for different parameters from estimates of the first and second moments of the gradients.

 ## Bias-correction approach